 Where Gilead works with other pharmaceutical companies, each company reports the ToVs relating to the activities that they organised.
 For jointly organised events, the companies agree in advance which ToVs will be reported by each company.
 This mechanism avoids duplicate reporting for joint activities.

-Compliance Managers are responsible for reviewing Reportable Recipient ToVs in the Reporting Engine and taking reasonable steps to identify and resolve any potential duplicates flagged by the reporting engine built in MDM tool
+Transparency & Monitoring Specialists are responsible for reviewing Reportable Recipient ToVs in the Reporting Engine and taking reasonable steps to identify and resolve any potential duplicates.